Help Kids Build Money Skills With These Budgeting Concepts

 Use A Savings Account

 Another way to get kids interested in saving is by showing them how their money can grow.
-Consider opening a Youth Membership Savings Account that earns dividends to get kids excited about learning how to manage their money.
+Consider opening a Membership Savings Account that earns dividends to get kids excited about learning how to manage their money.

 When you visit your financial institution, bring them along and allow them to make decisions regarding contributions to their savings account.
 To encourage continued savings, periodically review statements together to track progress and earnings.